-Upgrading the Firmware
+Upgrading the

-To upgrade the current TwidoPort's firmware with the latest firmware release you have obtained, follow this procedure:
+FirmwareTo upgrade the current TwidoPort's firmware with the latest firmware release you

+have obtained, follow this procedure:

 Step Action Comment 1 Start a Telnet session.
-Use the instructions above to open the Telnet main menu (see page 363).
+Use the instructions above to open the Telnet main menu (See Telnet Main Menu, p.
+288).
 2 Select (type) F to initiate the firmware upgrade.
 Five seconds after selecting F (firmware upgrade), TwidoPort resets and the Telnet connection is lost.
 3 At the command line, type: ftp and TwidoPort's IP address.
 For example: ftp 85.16.44.113 4 Enter: ftptwd At the login name prompt.
 5 Enter: cd fw This takes the user to the fw directory.
 6 Enter: put App.out.
 (See notes 1 and 2.)
 A message indicates that the ftp was successful.
 (See note 3.)
 Note 1 File names are case-sensitive.
-Note 2 Make sure App.out is in the current working directory of the ftp client.
+Note 2 Make sure App.out is in the current v vorking directory of the ftp client.
 Note 3 A message indicates that TwidoPort will automatically reboot 5 seconds after a successful ftp.

-Firmware Upgrade In Progress

-The following figure shows a typical Firmware Upgrade In-Progress screen:

-''' Telemecanique 499 TWD 01 100 Configuration and Diagnostics

-FIRMWARE UPGRADE IN-PROGRESS...

-Module will reboot in 5 Seconds.

-After Reboot, Connect via FTP to download new Firmware.

-FTP Instructions:

-1) Connect via FTP: ftp 192.168.2.160

-2) Change to /fw directory: ftp>cd fw

-3) Download new fw: ftp>put App.out

-After the FTP download is complete, the module will reboot automatically

-Rebooting now.
+Firmware The following figure shows a typical Firmware Upgrade In-Progress screen: Upgrade In Telemecanique 499 TWD 01 100 Configuration and Diagnostics Progress FIRMWARE UPGRADE IN-PROGRESS Module will reboot in 5 Seconds.
+After Reboot, Connect via FIP to download new Firmware.
+FTP Instructions: 1) Connect via FTP: ftp 192.168.2.160 2) Change to /fw directory: ftp>cd fw 3) Download new fw: ftp>put App.out After the FTP download is complete, the module will reboot automatically Rebooting now.
 Goodbye.

-Connection to host lost. '''

-Kernel Mode

-In the absence of valid firmware, TwidoPort goes into Kernel mode.
-If you attempt to use Telnet to connect to TwidoPort while it is in this mode, you will see:

-''' Telemecanique 499 TWD 01 100

-Kernel Version 90.02d

-Download valid Exec,App.out, to leave kernel mode.

-To exit type 'quit' 'QUIT' or control D '''
+Connection to host lost.
+Kernel Mode In the absence of valid firmware, TwidoPort goes into Kernel mode.
+If you attempt to use Telnet to connect to TwidoPort while it is in this mode, you will see: Telemecanique 499 TWD 01 100 Kernel Version 90.02d Download valid Exec,App.out, to leave kernel mode.
+To exit type 'quit' 'QUIT' or control D

-Forgot Your Password and/or IP Configuration?
+Forget Your Password and/or IP Configuration?

-Connecting in Backup Mode

-Use these instructions to connect to TwidoPort in backup mode.
+Connecting in Backup Mode Use these instructions to connect to TwidoPort in backup mode.

 Step Action Comment 1 Connect pin 3 to pin 6 (ground) of the serial connector.
-Use the Schneider 170 XTS 04 100 RJ45 T-connector.
+Use the Schneider 170 XTS 04 100 RJ-45 T-connector.
 (See the following illustration.)
 2 Connect via ftp to TwidoPort.
 (See note.)
 TwidoPort uses the following default IP configuration: IP address: 192.168.2.102 Subnet mask: 255.255.0.0 Gateway address: 192.168.2.102 Frame type: Ethernet II 3 Get file fw/Conf.dat.
-Obtain the IP configuration and 4 Open the Conf.dat file in a text editor. password from the Conf.dat file.
+Obtain the IP configuration and password 4 Open the Conf.dat file in a text editor. from the Conf.dat file.
 Note No password is required.

-FTP Connection

-The following illustration shows how to connect to TwidoPort via ftp in backup mode:
+FTP Connection The following illustration shows how to connect to TwidoPort via ftp in backup mode:

-12.3 Communication Features
+11.3 Communication Features

-This section describes the communications features supported by the ConneXium TwidoPort Ethernet gateway.
+Subject of this Section This section describes the communications features supported by the ConneXiu TwidoPort Ethernet gateway.

+What's in this Section?
+This section contains the following topics: Dama

 Торіс Page

-Ethernet Features 376
+Ethernet Features 301

-Modbus/TCP Communications Protocol 377
+Modbus/TCP Communications Protocol 302

-Locally Supported Modbus Function Codes 378
+Locally Supported Modbus Function Codes 303

-Ethernet Features